Adequate moduli spaces and geometrically reductive group schemes: Introduction

-Adequate moduli spaces commute with flat base change and descend in the fpqc topology on the target (see Proposition \ref{proposition-base-change}).
-The following theorem summarizes the main geometric properties of adequate moduli spaces: \begin{mainthm*} Let $\phi: \cX \to Y$ be an adequate moduli space.
-Then \begin{enumerate1} \item $\phi$ is surjective, universally closed and universally submersive (Theorem \ref{theorem-adequate} (\ref{surjective}, \ref{closed} and \ref{submersive})). \item Two geometric points $x_1$ and $x_2 \in \cX(k)$ are identified in $Y$ if and only if their closures $\overline{\{x_1\}}$ and $\overline{\{x_2\}}$ in $\cX \times_{\ZZ} k$ intersect (Theorem \ref{theorem-adequate} (\ref{intersection})). \item If $Y' \to Y$ is any morphism of algebraic spaces, then $\cX \times_Y Y' \to Y'$ factors as an adequate moduli space $\cX \times_Y Y' \to \tilde{Y}$ followed by an adequate homeomorphism $\tilde Y \to Y'$ (Proposition \ref{proposition-base-change}). \item Suppose $\cX$ is finite type over a noetherian scheme $S$.
-Then $Y$ is finite type over $S$ and for every coherent $\oh_{\cX}$-module $\cF$, $\phi_* \cF$ is coherent.
-(Theorem \ref{theorem-finiteness}). \item $\phi$ is universal for maps to algebraic spaces which are either locally separated or Zariski-locally have affine diagonal (Theorem \ref{theorem-uniqueness}). \end{enumerate1} \end{mainthm*}
+\begin{mainthm*} Let $\phi: \cX \to Y$ be an adequate moduli space.
+Then \begin{enumerate1} \item The morphism $\phi$ is surjective, universally closed and universally submersive (Theorem \ref{theorem-adequate} (\ref{surjective}, \ref{closed} and \ref{submersive})). \item Two geometric points $x_1$ and $x_2 \in \cX(k)$ are identified in $Y$ if and only if their closures $\overline{\{x_1\}}$ and $\overline{\{x_2\}}$ in $\cX \times_{\ZZ} k$ intersect (Theorem \ref{theorem-adequate} (\ref{intersection})). \item If $Y' \to Y$ is any morphism of algebraic spaces, then $\cX \times_Y Y' \to Y'$ factors as an adequate moduli space $\cX \times_Y Y' \to \tilde{Y}$ followed by an adequate homeomorphism $\tilde Y \to Y'$ (Proposition \ref{proposition-base-change}). \item Suppose that $\cX$ is of finite type over a Noetherian scheme $S$.
+Then $Y$ is of finite type over $S$ and for every coherent $\oh_{\cX}$-module $\cF$, $\phi_* \cF$ is coherent.
+(Theorem \ref{theorem-finiteness}). \item The morphism $\phi$ is universal for maps to algebraic spaces which are either locally separated or Zariski-locally have affine diagonal (Theorem \ref{theorem-uniqueness}). \item Adequate moduli spaces are stable under flat base change and descend under morphisms $Y' \to Y$ which are fpqc (that is, faithfully flat and every quasi-compact open subset of $Y$ is the image of a quasi-compact open subset of $Y'$) (Proposition \ref{proposition-base-change}). \end{enumerate1} \end{mainthm*}

 Part (4) above can be considered as a generalization of Hilbert's 14th problem and the statement that if $G$ is a reductive group over $k$ and $A$ is a finitely generated $k$-algebra, then $A^G$ is finitely generated over $k$ (see \cite{nagata_invariants-affine} or \cite[Appendix 1.C]{git3}).
-It also generalizes \cite[Theorem 4.16(xi)]{alper_good_arxiv}) and Seshadri's result \cite[Theorem 2]{seshadri_reductivity}.
+It also generalizes \cite[Theorem 4.16(xi)]{alper-good}) and Seshadri's result \cite[Theorem 2]{seshadri_reductivity}.
 See the discussion in Section \ref{section-finiteness}.

 Part (5) implies that adequate moduli spaces are unique in a certain subcategory of algebraic spaces with a mild separation hypothesis.
 This result implies that GIT quotients by reductive groups over a field are also unique in this subcategory of algebraic spaces.